ShammyLevva/FTAnalyzer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Version Number problem appear on**
+**Version Number problem appears in**
 You MUST provide this information so I know what the scope of the problem is.
 Bugs without this info are unlikely to be addressed.
-NB. at no time ever in the history of the app has there been a version called “latest” they all have a version number.
+NB. at no time ever in the history of the app has there been a version called “latest” they all have a version number. eg: v7.2.2.0

 **Describe the bug**
 A clear and concise description of what the bug is.